Data on access to finance

 The lack of internationally agreed indicators and the scarcity of comparable data make it difficult to accurately assess the situation for small businesses.
 Therefore, the Commission has created tools for analysis and monitoring.

-The European Commission and the European Central Bank (ECB) decided in 2008 to collaborate on a survey on the access to finance of SMEs in the European Union and established The Survey on the Access to Finance of Small and Medium-sized Enterprises (SAFE).
+Since 2008, the European Commission and the European Central Bank (ECB) have collaborated on the Survey on the Access to Finance of Enterprises (SAFE).

 SMEs' access to finance 2011:

 - Short summary [243 KB]